phueb/WikiNeighbors/README.md

 ![Example Screenshot](example.png)

-Show neighbors in Wikipedia co-occurrence space with Python's Flask web framework.
+A Flask-based web application for showing nearest neighbors for words in Wikipedia word-document co-occurrence space.

 ## Usage